Chancellor of the University of Nebraska–Lincoln: Modern stability

 The appointment of Martin Massengale in 1981 ended a decade-long cycle in which no chancellor served more than four years.
 Massengale served for eleven years and was then appointed president of the University of Nebraska system.
 As chancellor, he spearheaded the creation of the Center for Grassland Studies and was highly involved in athletics, serving as chair of the College Football Association board of directors.
 Massengale retired from administrative work in 1994 and holds the title of president emeritus for the University of Nebraska system.

 Graham Spanier was named Nebraska's seventeenth chancellor in 1991 and quickly addressed a significant budget shortfall while raising admission standards.
 Upon the retirement of Bob Devaney as athletic director in 1992, Spanier defied the wishes of head football coach Tom Osborne and hired Bill Byrne as Devaney's replacement.
 Osborne's program, however, was incredibly successful during Spanier's tenure, compiling a record of 45–4 and winning two national championships across four seasons.
 Spanier left in 1996 to become president of Pennsylvania State University, where he served until 2011 when he resigned in the wake of the Penn State child sex abuse scandal.
 Spanier was sentenced to two months in prison for his role in the scandal.

 James Moeser was named Spanier's replacement in 1996.
 He pioneered the development of NU's Honors Program and secured several of the largest grants in school history.
 Under his watch, Nebraska's football program won another national title.
 Despite repeatedly stating he "wasn't looking to leave [Nebraska]," Moeser interviewed for multiple administrative positions at other universities, and became chancellor of the University of North Carolina at Chapel Hill on April 14, 2001.
 College of Law dean Harvey Perlman served as acting chancellor from the time of Moeser's departure until April 1, 2001, when Perlman was appointed to the position full-time.
 He oversaw the University of Nebraska–Lincoln's move to the Big Ten Conference, the university's first major conference transition since joining the Missouri Valley Intercollegiate Athletic Association (later the Big Eight) in 1921.
 By the time Perlman's tenure ended, NU had massively expanded its research efforts and opened Nebraska Innovation Campus, though initial progress to develop the sprawling research facility was slow.
 The university's once-dominant football program did not win a conference title during his time as chancellor, and Perlman's management of the athletic department was highly criticized.
 Perlman retired in 2016 as the university's second longest-tenured chancellor and Ronnie D. Green was named his successor.

 List of chancellors of the University of Nebraska–Lincoln

+Below is a list of persons who had led the University of Nebraska–Lincoln since 1871: